kevin-hanselman/fillbukkit/README.md

     -c, --craftbukkit        [-U] Perform an operation on the Craftbukkit JAR

 ## Configuration File
+- Path to base Craftbukkit server folder
 - Path to Craftbukkit plugins folder
 - Path to disabled plugins folder
-- Default release (stable, beta, dev) of Craftbukkit to use
-- Default release (stable, beta, dev) for plugins (if not specified)

 ## Plugin List File
-Each plugin will be a Section and can have the following Properties:
+Each plugin name is a `[section]` and has the following keys/options:

 ### Required properties
+- `description`: a description of the plugin
-- stable
+- `stable`: URL to the latest stable build of the plugin
-- jars
+- `jars`: a list of JAR files used by the plugin
+- `format`: file format for the download URLs (e.g. jar, zip, tar, etc.)

 ### Optional properties
-- beta
+- `beta`: URL to the latest beta build of the plugin
-- dev
+- `dev`: URL to the latest unstable/dev build of the plugin